Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You have an Azure subscription that contains an Azure Active Directory (Azure AD) tenant.

-You are con¬guring a build pipeline in Azure Pipelines that will include a task named Task1.
+You are configuring a build pipeline in Azure Pipelines that will include a task named Task1.
 Task1 will authenticate by using an Azure AD service principal.

-Which three values should you con¬gure for Task1?
+Which three values should you configure for Task1?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.